 Follow this link if you are an international student.

 Step 1: Complete the Financial Aid FastApp

-- Required of those applying under Early Action or Regular Decision
+Required only of those applying under Early Action or Regular Decision

 Optional: Complete Special Circumstance Forms

-- Complete only if a situation applies to your family
+- Necessary only if a situation applies to your family

-- Should meet or exceed any minimum amount which may be shown
+- Your cost should meet or exceed any minimum amount shown

 - Educational Expense - $2000; tuition for parent or younger sibling

-- Educational Loan in Repayment - for a parent repaying certain loans
+- Educational Loan in Repayment -$2000; parent repaying loans

-- Second Household - for a family living in two homes in different cities
+- Second Household - if living in two homes in different cities

 - Do not send your tax return to our office.
 If required, we will ask you for the necessary IRS documents.

-- If you are not a U.S. citizen or permanent resident, complete only Step 2, then see our “International Students” page for other details.
+- If you are not a U.S. citizen or permanent resident, see our “International Students” page for further information.

 What Happens Next…